 I wrote my first story at age four in purple crayon on our blue living room wall.
 Beginning in corner A, I quickly realized a horizontal stripe was uninteresting.

 With swirls and dots, the plot improved.

-That blank wall showed me the value of sudden twists.
-Dips and doodles expanded the story beyond my original plan.
-To this day, I save my notes, knowing the best direction for the story may be scribbled in something I hadn’t intended, something I hadn’t noticed.
+That blank wall, however, showed me the writing adventure, and I loved it.
+Sudden twists with dips and doodles expanded the story beyond my original plan.
+To this day, I save my notes, knowing the best direction for the plot may be scribbled in something I hadn’t intended, something I hadn’t noticed.

-In Margin Notes, my blog, I write about life’s small moments, those easily overlooked details in our daily margins as we rush toward the horizon.
+In Margin Notes, my blog, I write about life’s small, unexpected moments, those easily overlooked details in our daily margins as we rush toward the horizon.

 Writing about characters who feel detoured, dead-ended, or derailed is my challenge.
 I understand feeling stalled.
-Temporarily.
+At least temporarily.